All Episodes

 Thank you.

-And I wanted to say that the reason I initially uh ordered coffee from them is because I wanted to support their endeavor.
+And I wanted to say that the reason I initially ordered coffee from them is because I wanted to support their endeavor.

-And it's the best coffee, right?
+The best coffee, right?

 Exactly.

-I I only like dark strong roast.
+I only like dark, strong roast.

-I as a matter of fact, the strongest possible roast ever.
+As a matter of fact, the strongest possible roast ever.

 Anyway, thanks, Nikki.